illinoistech-itm/jhajek/itmt-430/tooling-assignment-packer/Readme.md

   * Remember to shut it down by issuing the command to exit the SSH session and then: `vagrant halt`
   * You can see the new box added to Vagrant by issuing the command: `vagrant box list`

-* To delete the box from the `ubuntu-vanilla` directory
+### Additional Information on how to delete a vagrant box

+For this assignment, this step is optional, but I wanted to expose you to it as you will have to use this in your scripts to automate the deployment and recreation of your application.
+To delete the box from the `ubuntu-vanilla` directory:

 * Issue the command: `vagrant box remove ubuntu-vanilla`
   * You can also use a `-f` flag to force the action
   * You will also need to manually delete the `.vagrant` directory left behind: `rm -rf ./.vagrant`

+### Notes while build the Vagrant box via packer

-* This may take anywhere from 10 to 25 minutes based on your system hardware
+* The Packer build process may take anywhere from 10 to 25 minutes based on your system hardware
-  * Note the initial build will take longer as you have to download the installation ISO file
+  * Note the initial build will take longer as you have to download the Ubuntu/Rocky Linux installation ISO file
-  * It is cached for subsequent use
+  * It is cached for subsequent use in the local directory `./packer_cache`
   * Note that on Windows there is no download meter, it will appear the process is frozen, its not, just have to be patient

 ## Now lets use the build server